roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 In his book, Andy also recommends balancing teams with individuals at different levels.
 He argues that Experts have a tendency to disagree with one another, and it can be useful to have one or two people on the team who are not necessarily so focussed on the bigger picture.

 I recommend you go read [his book](https://pragprog.com/book/ahptl/pragmatic-thinking-and-learning) :-).

+* You'll notice that I'm currently a Novice when it comes to using my new graphic tablet.
+With practice I'm hoping to improve.